Mall at Fox Run

+History

 For many years, the Mall at Fox Run had four anchor department stores: Sears, J. C. Penney, Macy's (formerly Jordan Marsh), and Filene's.
-The Filene's brand was discontinued following the Federated and May merger.
-Fox Run was one of a small number of malls where the former Filene's (or Lord & Taylor) store was converted into a second Macy's store.
+The Filene's brand was discontinued following the Federated Department Stores and May Department Stores merger.
 The other malls that have done this are the Cape Cod Mall in Hyannis, Massachusetts, and the Northshore Mall in Peabody, Massachusetts.
-This gives Macy's at Fox Run a total area of nearly 140000 sqft, on par with many of the intermediate-sized Macy's stores nationwide, and makes Macy's the largest department store (in total square feet) in the mall.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at the Mall at Fox Run, into Seritage Growth Properties.
 On October 15, 2018, it was announced that Sears would be closing as part of its plan to close 142 stores nationwide.
-The space has been empty since 2019.

-The mall was originally managed by JLL, and from 2011 through 2017 by Simon Properties.
-From January 1, 2018 until August 3, 2023, the mall was leased and managed by Spinoso Real Estate Group.
+The mall was originally managed by JLL, and from 2011 through 2017 by Simon Property Group, who renamed the mall to its final name shortly after acquisition.
+From January 1, 2018, until August 3, 2023, the mall was leased and managed by Spinoso Real Estate Group.
+Subsequently, the mall was acquired by Massachusetts-based property management group Torrington Properties for $17.5 million.
+In addition to the mall, Torrington owned the adjacent Newington Park Shopping Center, which Torrington took ownership of in 2021.

-Since then, it has been acquired by Massachusetts-based property management group Torrington Properties for $17.5 million dollars.
-In addition to the mall, Torrington also owns the adjacent Newington Park Shopping Center, which they took ownership of in 2021.
-It was announced in February 2025 that JCPenney would be closing on May 25, 2025, leaving the two Macy's stores as the last anchors.
+In February 2025, it was announced that JCPenney would be closing on May 25, 2025, leaving the two Macy's stores as the last anchors.
 That same year, Torrington announced that the mall will be demolished in 2026 to be redeveloped into a new commercial space called Seacoast Landing.
+Torrington said that the redevelopment would cost around $500 million.

+On January 8, 2026, Macy's announced that it would be closing as part of a plan to close 14 stores by the end of Q1 2026.
+This would leave the mall with no anchors, cementing its status as a "dead mall".

+Architecture and layout

+The mall opened in 1983 as an 82 acre property that followed the standard architectural look of the time.
+Some of its main architectural features included open floor layouts, a single-story design and a strategic placement of anchor stores at each end to draw customers attention.
+These original anchor stores were Filene's, J. C. Penney and Sears.
+The interior also included numerous skylights all along the main walkway.
+This 1983-style design, popular in many malls of the era, intended to provide a feeling of light and openness for shoppers.
+The mall included lots of wide indoor hallways that created a generous amount of space for shoppers.

+In 2021, the mall underwent changes, with the children's play area moved into the center court, emphasizing the role of that area as a gathering space, along with an area to help guide shoppers through the mall.